urbanityllc/axthe/docs/setup.md

 ```
 The DNS subdomains should point to caddy subdomains!
 I use EASYdns.

+## PrePros.io
+- has a (weinre) mobile app debugger, facilitating movile first.
+In any case your FE apps should be compatible witn PrePros.io

 ### Optional as needed
 ufw status
 killall node